Eckehard/node-red-contrib-jsonpath/README.md

 The node is at an early stage but is already usable.
 Currently the node provides support for evaluating JSONPath expressions over messages.
 Match results can all be sent in a bundle or each as a separate message.

+This fork adds an option to use msg.expression to evaluate the payload.

 License
 -------